Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Results Discussion

 Our VAEGAN model consists of 3 components: an encoder, a decoder, and a discriminator, which are all built on multi-layer perceptron (MLP).
-As illustrated in Fig~\ref{fig:vaegan}, the encoder encodes 200-dimensional airfoil coordinates into a 32-dimensional feature domain while the decoder maps the feature back to the airfoil.
+We implement the VAEGAN model based on PyTorch framework (\cite{NEURIPS2019_9015}).
+As illustrated in Fig~\ref{fig:model_overview}, the encoder encodes 200-dimensional airfoil coordinates into a 32-dimensional feature domain while the decoder maps the feature back to the airfoil.
+We select the latent feature dimension, namely the number of design variables, to be 32 as a trade-off between the computational efficiency and the accuracy.
+Since the reconstruction error of the airfoils barely decreases even with larger latent space dimension.
 The discriminator is a classifier examining whether the input is a real airfoil from the UIUC Database, or a fake one reconstructed from the decoder, or synthesized from random noises.
-In detail, the encoder is modeled by a 3-layer MLP with the number of neurons $[256, 128, 32]$ in each layer, and LeakyReLU \cite{maas2013leakyrelu} is implemented as the activation function in each layer.
+In detail, the encoder is modeled by a 3-layer MLP with the number of neurons $[256, 128, 32]$ in each layer, and LeakyReLU (\cite{maas2013leakyrelu}) is implemented as the activation function in each layer.
 The decoder is also a 3-layer MLP with the number of neurons $[128, 256, 200]$ in each layer.
 A hyperbolic tangent (Tanh) function works as the activation function in the output layer to scale all outputs into $[-1,1]$.
 Similarly, the discriminator contains three layers with the number of neurons $[256, 128, 1]$, and outputs the probability of whether the input is real or fake through a Sigmoid activation function.

-To automatically learn the latent features and synthesize airfoils, the VAEGAN model is trained on the UIUC Database for 5000 epochs, and each epoch goes through all the samples in the dataset.
+To automatically learn the latent features and synthesize airfoils, the VAEGAN model is trained on the UIUC Database for 5,000 epochs, and each epoch goes through all the samples in the dataset.
 Initial learning rates for all three components: encoder, decoder, and discriminator are set to be $0.0005$ and decay to $0.00005$ after 2500 epochs.
 The batch size is set to be 16, which is approximately $1/100$ of the database size.
-Adam optimizer \cite{kingma2014adam} is utilized to update all the parameters in the model.
-As mentioned in Section \RNum{3} C, different coefficients are assigned to each term in the loss function Eq.~\ref{eq:loss_vaegan}; also different components, namely the encoder, decoder, and discriminator, have different coefficients, respectively.
-Coefficients of different loss terms and components are shown in Eq.~\ref{eq:concrete_loss}:
+Adam optimizer (\cite{kingma2014adam}) is utilized to update all the parameters in the model.
+As mentioned in Section 3.3, different coefficients are assigned to each term in the loss function Eq.~\ref{eq:loss_vaegan}; also different components, namely the encoder, decoder, and discriminator, have different coefficients, respectively.
+Coefficients of different loss terms and components are shown in Eq.~\ref{eq:enc_loss}, \ref{eq:dec_loss}, and \ref{eq:d_loss}: